 Dallas Above-Ground Pool Injury Lawyers

-If you or a loved one was injured in an accident involving a defective above-ground pool in Texas, talk to a personal injury lawyer today.
+If you or a loved one was injured in an accident involving a defective above-ground pool in Texas, talk to an Arlington, TX personal injury lawyer today.
 The Dallas personal injury lawyers at The Queenan Law Firm may be able to take your case and help you recover compensation for your injuries from the pool manufacturers.
 For a free consultation on your case, call (817) 476-1797 today.